RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Browning.
 Christopher R. Ordinary Men.
 Reserve Police Battalion 101 and the Final Solution in Poland.
 Browning’s acclaimed study shattering the myth that the German troops who participated were forced to murder Jews against their will.

 Brownstein.
-Rich, Holocaust Cinema Complete: A History and Analysis of 400 Films, with a Teaching Guide. (for teachers).
+Rich, Holocaust Cinema Complete: A History and Analysis of 400 Films, with a Teaching Guide.
+This is an excellent resource for instructors who use films as source material for Holocaust education.

 Evans, Richard, Lying about Hitler.
-The story of the libel trail of the Holocaust denier David Irving, where Evans appeared as a witness for the defendant, Holocaust historian Deborah Lipstadt.
-See also the film dramatization of the trial with Rachel Weisz: Denial.
+Evan depicts the libel trail of the Holocaust denier David Irving.
+Evans himself appeared as a witness for the defendant, Holocaust historian Deborah Lipstadt.
+The book does an excellent job of showing how we know that the Holocaust happened, and how Holocaust-deniers like Irving manipulate or consciously twist the historical record for their own political purposes.
+The film dramatization of the trial with Rachel Weisz: Denial is also very good.

 Hayes, Peter, Why?
 Explaining the Holocaust.
 A good look at the current state of Holocaust research and an excellent source for secondary school teachers.

 Hilton, Laura and Avinoam Patt, Understanding and Teaching the Holocaust.
-Another valuable resource for instructors.
+This is another valuable resource for instructors.

 Karlsson, Klas-Göran, Lessons of the History: The Holocaust and Soviet Terror as Borderline Events.
 We are always told we should learn the lessons of history, but we are rarely told exactly what those lessons are.
 Karlsson does an excellent job of explaining what we can learn from Nazi and Soviet atrocities.